-Joey is a Steadicam operator, and choreographer on their way to directing more regularly.
-He's LA based but can work as a NYC local and loves travel gigs as well as living abroad.
-Read his VoyageLA Magazine and Shoutout Feature article about him!
+Joey is a Steadicam operator and Director.
+He's LA based but can work as a NYC or Prague local and loves travel gigs as well as living abroad.
+Read VoyageLA Magazine and Shoutout Feature article about him!

 Artist Statement